Alpharouk/Semantic-segmentation-RGBD-SegNet/README.md

 This project is about semantic segmentation of plant organs into 4 classes + Background using synthetic RGB-D images.

 ## References

-- Alfarouk, El Baha (2020), Synthetic HDR dataset of RGB-D images of plants and their masks for semantic and instance segmentation, Dryad, Dataset, https://doi.org/10.5061/dryad.ht76hdrd7

 - SegNet: A Deep Convolutional Encoder-Decoder Architecture for Image Segmentation by Vijay Badrinarayanan, Alex Kendall, Roberto Cipolla, Senior Member, IEEE